InaKrapp/inakrapp.github.io/content/project/Wisp/index.md

   - AI
   - OpenAI
 ---
-Whisper is a transcription software that allows to turn speech into text.
-I created a locally running version of it, Wisp, with the aim to give it a simple, intutive user interface.
+Whisper is an AI that turns speech into text.
+I created a simple, intutive user interface for it.